The case for Trident – answering common arguments against renewing Britain’s nuclear weapons capability and the Royal Navy’s successor submarines.

 The “£100 Billion cost of Trident” figure carelessly banded about by the CND and the SNP is a shabby propaganda tactic designed to make the cost sound disproportionately large. £100 Billion is a very rough estimate of the entire 30-year lifetime cost of the project.
 Other govt expenditure is rarely discussed in this way.
 No one talks terms of the £5 Trillion NHS or the £7 Trillion welfare bill we face if we attempted to estimate their cost over the next 30 yrs.
 A more rational way to consider the cost, is that our national deterrent will amount to around 0.13 per cent of total government spending.
 The upfront costs of building the replacement submarines will be around £40Bn, spread over 10 years, and at its peak, never more than 10% of the defence budget, averaging 6% of defence spending overall.
 Considering that we insure ourselves against nuclear destruction, the Trident programme while not cheap, represents very good value for money.

 Scottish CND operate under the “bairns not bombs” banner, the fallacious implication being we have to choose between our children’s future or unwanted weapons.
 Not only does Trident help protect our children from the terrible threat of nuclear war, but the money saved by decommissioning would make relatively small impact on the public finances.
-With their claims about North Sea oil revenue in tatters, the SNP now like to give the false impression that cancelling Trident could solve Scottish economic problems.
+The SNP like to give the false impression that cancelling Trident could solve Scottish economic problems.
 Even if we were daft enough to give up our nuclear weapons, the immediate decommissioning cost of our extensive nuclear infrastructure would be at least £10Bn.
-That’s before even considering economic impact of several thousand job losses, with Scotland hardest hit.
+That’s before even considering the economic impact of several thousand job losses, with Scotland hardest hit.
 Independent analysts think it could be more than a decade before the UK could see any net savings from the removal of Trident.

 “Trident is about big profits for arms manufacturers”